Portman Road: Sir Alf Ramsey Stand

 The Sir Alf Ramsey Stand is a two-tiered stand which has a match-day capacity of approximately 7,000.
-Previously known as the South Stand, it was renamed to its current name in March 2012 in celebration of the 50th anniversary of the club's First Division title win, which Ramsey achieved as manager.
+Previously known as the South Stand and the Greene King Stand, it was renamed to its current name in March 2012 in celebration of the 50th anniversary of the club's First Division title win, which Ramsey achieved as manager.
 Up until 2000, when the stand was completely rebuilt, it was also commonly referred to as the Churchmans Stand after the family who owned the tobacco factory (before John Players Ltd) which stood next to it.
 It also houses the "Sir Bobby Robson Suite" restaurant and "Legends Bar".
 The tunnel, from which the players emerge onto the pitch from their dressing rooms, is located in the corner of the stadium between the Sir Alf Ramsey Stand and the West Stand.

 West Stand

 The West Stand, first constructed in 1957, was updated to an all-seater stand in 1990 and currently has three tiers consisting of home fan seating and an additional family area.
 It was previously known as the Pioneer Stand from 1981 to 1999, the Britannia Stand from 1999 to 2012, the East of England Co-operative Stand from 2012 to 2021, and the Magnus Group West Stand from 2021 to 2023.
 It also contains the directors' box, further executive boxes and the press area.
 Behind the stand is a full-size AstroTurf pitch which is often used on a casual basis by fans before home games.